alt-scriptor01/C---Tic-Tac-Toe/README.md

-# C---Gas-Milage-Calculator
+# Tic-Tac-Toe
-Created a Milage calculator in C# to calculate the amount Gallons used, distance driven , and what sis the average MPG
+Created a Tic-Tac-Toe game that tracks scores.